Are you having trouble at work due to anxiety or stress? You’re not alone.

 “Our negative feelings about our own mental health can be very strong,” says Dr. Mikail.
 “Many people don’t recognize that they’re struggling with a mental health issue, so they may not address it.
 Feelings of shame also prevent many people from getting help.”

-If you’re experiencing symptoms of a mental illness, such as continuing sleeplessness, loss of appetite or anxiety, don’t dismiss your feelings.
-Take the time to reflect on how you are feeling and make some notes.
+Sleeplessness, loss of appetite or anxiety.
+If you’re experiencing symptoms of a mental illness, don’t dismiss your feelings.
+Take the time to reflect on how you’re feeling and make some notes.

 Recording your feelings will help you:

-• brainstorm ways to manage your symptoms and
+- brainstorm ways to help manage your symptoms, and

-It’ll also be helpful to have the notes if you look for help from a mental health professional.
+It’ll also be helpful to have notes if you get help from a mental health professional.

 Many workplace health plans offer coverage if you speak with a licensed professional.
 Some offer free online sessions with a therapist.
-So refer to your workplace health and benefits provider to find out what your plan offers.
+Refer to your workplace health and benefits provider to find out what your plan offers.

 2. Rehearse the conversation.